-Drawn to a wildness in a person Munyao’s subjects are irreverent and unapologetic, surrounded by ephemera that amplifies their personalities whether that is a handbag, a friendly cat, a smoking dog, evocative text or a pile of books.
-The spirit of his subjects is in every part of his paintings as they stare defiantly, or sit lost in the music on their headphones or hang back in a pair of sunglasses.
+Drawn to wildness in a person Munyao’s subjects are irreverent and unapologetic, surrounded by ephemera that amplifies their personalities whether that is a handbag, a friendly cat, a smoking dog, evocative text, or a pile of books.
+The spirit of his subjects is in every part of his paintings as they stare defiantly, sit lost in the music on their headphones, or hang back in a pair of sunglasses.

-With "Tail of Leisure", Munyao diverges as usual in this current body of works to his imagined surreal worlds where his human characters and animal companions live oblivious to the seemingly crumbling world; happy, wild, crazy, exciting with the obvious outstanding marks that will not be drowned by imagination that you could peel to.
-Munyao believes we make our own realities and need to to promote our wellbeing.
+In his exhibition Tale of Leisure Munyao diverges as usual in this current body of works to his imagined surreal worlds where his human characters and animal companions live oblivious to the seemingly crumbling world; happy, wild, crazy, and exciting with the obvious outstanding marks that will not be drowned by the imagination that you could peel too.
+Munyao believes we make our own realities and need to promote our well-being.

 "Late in the Woods" 2022.
 Acrylic on Canvas.
 59 x 51 1/8 in.
 150 x 130 cm.

 "Music at the Theater".
 2022.
 Acrylic on Canvas.
 59 x 51 1/8 in.
 150 x 130 cm.